 You need to be able to read, comprehend, and follow instructions.

-Do not jump straight to the problem without first reading the instructions.
+Do not jump straight to the problem without reading the instructions.
 Often times students will come up during a test and ask how many decimal places I want and I will point at the instructions to the problem that say "Leave answers as fractions" or "Give answers with four decimal places."
 Other times, the instructions might say something like "Set up the problem, but do not solve it," which could obviously save you a lot of time.

 Almost every problem in this course begins as a story.
-You need to be able to read through the story, determine what is given and what is asked for, and then find the answer.
-You need to be able to comprehend what you're reading or you won't even get to the math part of the problem.
+You need to be able to read through the story, determine what is given and what is asked for, and then find the

+You need to be able part of the problem what you're rea ding or you wor n't even get to